A group from a map and orbit equivalence: Introduction

+The construction of more maps from any geometric presentation $P$ of a surface group has been given in \cite{AJLM2} by defining a multiparameter family of maps and an entropy stability result has been obtained for all maps in this family.

-The problem we consider in this paper is a converse question:\\ {\em How particular are the maps obtained from a surface group presentation among piecewise homeomorphisms of the circle?}\\ We obtain a partial answer to this general question.
-Here a map is given as a piecewise homeomorphism of the circle $\Phi$ and one goal is to find dynamical conditions on $\Phi$ that allow first to construct a group from the map and then to analyse which groups could be obtained.
-Each map $\Phi$, being a piecewise homeomorphisms of the circle, is given by a finite partition of $S^1$.
-It will soon becomes clear that the number of partition intervals has to be even.
+The problem we consider in this paper is a converse question:\\ {\em How particular are the maps obtained from a surface group presentation among discontinous piecewise homeomorphisms of the circle?}\\ We obtain a partial answer to this general question.
+Here a map $\Phi$ is given, as a discontinuous piecewise homeomorphism of the circle, one goal is to find dynamical conditions on $\Phi$ that allow us first to construct a group from the map and then to analyse which groups could be obtained.
+Each map $\Phi$ is given by a finite partition of $S^1$, it will soon become clear that the number of partition intervals has to be even.
 A point at the boundary of two partition intervals is called a {\em cutting point}, at such points the map is not continuous.
 The map is expanding means that each partition interval is mapped onto an interval that contains it compactly thus the map is surjective and not globally injective.

-This class of maps is thus very different from the well known class of piecewise homeomorphisms, the classical ``interval exchange transformations" (see W. Veech \cite{V} and H. Masur \cite{M} for instance) that are piecewise isometries.

 The conditions we found on the map $\Phi$ are explained in \S 2, they can be expressed roughly as: